rse/audio-setup/audio-basics.md

   logarithmic scale of the human hearing, in practice is measured in Decibel at Sound Pressure Level (dB SPL) -- a logarithmic scale mapped onto the linear Pascal scale.

+- **Polarity** is the pushing and pulling of air in a Phase.
+  When the Polarity is inverted, the air is being pushed and pulled simultaneously, which means that two opposite Phases counter-position against each other, creating a so-called Phase Cancellation.
+An alignment of two sounds with 90 degree out of phase effectively halfs the Amplitude.
+An alignment of two sounds with 180 degree out of phase effectively results in a complete cancellation.

 - **Decibel** at Sound Pressure Level (dB SPL) has known ranges: